MU Spotlight 20/20

 My favorite college tradition is...

-the Cohen Lecture because I had the privilege to emcee that event for eight years and had the wonderful opportunity to interact personally with our many excellent alumni/donors and the interesting speakers, all of whom were well received by large audiences from the College and general public.
+the Cohen Lecture because I had the privilege to emcee that event for eight years and had the wonderful opportunity to interact personally with our many excellent alumni/donors and the interesting speakers, all of whom were well received by large audiences from the University and general public.
 I am happy this tradition will continue.
 I especially enjoyed the opportunity to spend a good amount of time with civil rights leader Ambassador Andrew Young during his visit to Moravian.
 He gave a great Cohen lecture.

 I have and enjoy a large extended global family.
 We visit them and they visit us on a regular basis.
 I also love hiking, art (drawing and painting), and especially the writing and presenting of what I like to think is some pretty good poetry.
 I have published a book of my poems and have given poetry readings to audiences large and small.
 I am sharing this because if I do a reading on campus again sometime I hope the readers of this interview will show up.